Everything You Need to Know About Ziplining in Costa Rica

 Costa Rica is not remotely lacking in adventurous opportunities.
 Most of them I wouldn’t touch with a 10 foot pole, because I’m a wuss (a casual walk through the rainforest in the dark?
 No thanks!).
 But one of the things I knew we had to try was zip lining in Costa Rica.
 I’m not sure what I was thinking, because I’m so dang afraid of heights.

-But something about my personality makes me guilt myself into doing things that make me uncomfortable.
-Ultimately because I knew that if I didn’t do it my husband and my kids would go on and on about how amazing it was.
+But ultimately I knew that if I didn’t do it my husband and my kids would go on and on about how amazing it was.
 And what am I more afraid of than heights?
+Feeling left out!

 Choosing a Tour Company